 → If you spot an error on a filed 1099, file a corrected return right away.

-→ Keep copies of all corrected forms sent to recipients.
+→ Keep copies of all corrected forms sent to recipients for your records.

 Catch up on other forms